jasmine/jasmine-browser-runner/README.md

 a new browser session minus the `url`.

 ## Saucelabs support (legacy)
+> NOTE: the below configuration format only supports using Saucelabs in the US. if connecting from the EU, please use the above specifying a `url` value specific to your region (e.g. `https://ondemand.eu-central-1.saucelabs.com:443/wd/hub`) to avoid a connection error of `WebDriverError: This user is unauthorized to the region.
+Please try another region, or contact customer support.`

-> NOTE: this may be removed in favour of using the above configuration in the future so it is advised that you migrate your configuration to use the above format instead
+> WARNING: the below configuration format may be removed in favour of using the above in the future so it is advised that you migrate to the above

 jasmine-browser-runner can run your Jasmine specs on [Saucelabs](https://saucelabs.com/).
 To use Saucelabs, set `browser.name`, `browser.useSauce`, and `browser.sauce`